Victorian Fashion: “S” Shape Body And Innovative Hobble Skirt

 These sleeves were all the rage in the Victorian era, and it’s not hard to see why.
 Their puffy shape gave the impression of a delicate and feminine silhouette.

-On another side, this design was not only elegant but also hilarious.
+On the other hand, this design was not only elegant but also hilarious.
 There are many reports of women getting their gigot sleeves caught by doors at that time period.
 And there were some women taking the trend to the extreme.
 Their sleeves were so big that they looked ready to fly!

 Despite these mishaps, the gigot sleeve remained a Victorian fashion statement for many years.
 It is a reminder of a time when fashion trends could be both beautiful and downright ridiculous.